f1vlad/UXMetrics/README.md

 # UXMetrics
-SugarCRM custom module used by UIUX team
+UXMetrics is a custom module designed to test user experience by capturing various metrics of a number of pre-defined flows within the app.

 # Installation
 - Copy sugarcrm directory (inside SUGARCRM_INSTALL) to your custom ~/install_dir/.